HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/3 Licensing Overview.md

 ## License Classes

-1. **Technician Class**: This is the entry-level license and the focus of this manual.
+1. **Technician Class**: This is the entry-level license and the focus of this book.
 It provides operating privileges on all VHF and UHF amateur bands and some limited privileges on HF bands.

 2. **General Class**: The next step up, requiring passage of both the Technician and General exams.
 It grants significantly more HF privileges.